lnvglr/character-diversion/character-diversion.md

 ## Introduction

 In my proposals, I studied potential relationships between Hebrew and Latin characters.
 More specifically, I looked at character connections between the Hebrew and Latin script.
-Within the boundaries of both scripts, those kind of connections exist: ›n‹, ›m‹, and ›h‹ are structurally linked in the Latin script.
+Within the boundaries of both scripts, those kinds of connections exist: ›n‹, ›m‹, and ›h‹ are structurally linked in the Latin script.
 And so I sought to find out whether characters or character fragments of both Hebrew and Latin are linked or can be linked.
 I discovered that while certain character groups bear the potential for new relationships, the modification of century-old letterforms and typographic conventions could be quite controversial.
 To read all about this process, refer to my proposal *Cross-Script Character Relationships*.

 After submitting my proposals, I initially looked for the right medium to showcase my considerations.
 My thought was to create an interactive webpage where the potential character relationships could be presented.
 My focus soon shifted toward building a proper platform where I could showcase my considerations, but also enable others to respond to those considerations.
 This way, I thought, others might use this platform and make it their own, discuss their own type projects and ideas of what letter shapes might look like in the future.